 Furthermore, if the patient is getting the proper dosage of the cannabinoids, they may suffer from little-to-no withdrawal at all.
 In this sense, cannabinoids could be compared to vitamins, where too much or little can cause complications.

 Yes, to a certain extent.
 Individuals with a family history of addiction tend to be more prone to developing addiction, as demonstrated in identical twins who were raised apart.
 Significant social and cultural factors could make a person more prone to developing an addiction.

 No, cannabis is not as addictive as tobacco, which contains highly addictive nicotine.
 Although not a common practice in North America, it is common for people to mix cannabis and tobacco in many other parts of the world.
 Some people who think they are “addicted” to cannabis are addicted to the tobacco in the mix.
 Indeed, several experts have stated that cannabis is less addictive than coffee.

 Cannabis as addiction treatment

-We’ve already mentioned cannabinoids’ ability to modulate serotonin receptors, which is one way cannabis could be an “exit” from drugs, rather than a gateway.
+We’ve already mentioned cannabinoids’ ability to modulate serotonin receptors, which is one-way cannabis could be an “exit” from drugs rather than a gateway.
 THC could also be a safer crutch than alcohol and opioids and replace the two.
-Beta-caryophyllene, which is a terpene and CB2 receptor agonist commonly found in many cannabis strains, also has anti-addictive properties.
+Beta-caryophyllene, a terpene and CB2 receptor agonist commonly found in many cannabis strains, has anti-addictive properties.

 So, is cannabis addictive?
 A lot of it depends upon how you define addiction.
 In the traditional sense, no, cannabis is not addictive.
 In a more modern sense, overuse of cannabis can lead to addiction-like behaviors, but this level of addiction is not nearly comparable to that of heroin, cocaine, nicotine, or alcohol.